Sustainable future land use

 Our research aims to understand how processes in ecosystems work and how they are connected.
 Strategies and instruments that ensure the resilience of ecosystems in times of global change and the services they deliver.
 Measures mitigating increasing pressure will be developed.
 Preserving and restoring biodiversity and the essential above and belowground functions of ecosystems is the key for sustainable land use.

-Five Platform Projects (PP) of the Integration Platform (IP) "Sustainable Future Land Use" aim to comprehensively provide the answers to the problems of ecosystems:
+The Integration Platform "Sustainable Future Land Use" aim to comprehensively provide the answers to the problems of ecosystems.
+To this end, the scientists at this Integration Platform work together in interdisciplinary Dynamic Platform Projects.: